MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/porting-inf-to-windows-driver.md

 # Porting an INF to follow driver package isolation

 This page is intended to be a quick look up guide to help you update an INF file to follow [driver package isolation](driver-isolation.md) as part of updating your driver package to be a [Windows Driver](getting-started-with-windows-drivers.md).
 The following table provides examples of some of the more common things you may have in your driver package INF file with references to information on how to update those to be driver package isolation compliant.
-If your driver package needs to support operating system versions from before the new isolated way existed, see [Combining Platform Extensions with Operating System Versions](../install/combining-platform-extensions-with-operating-system-versions.md) for more information on how to support different installation instructions for different operating system versions.
+If your driver package needs to support the old way of doing something for older operating system versions while using the new way on newer operating system versions, see [Combining Platform Extensions with Operating System Versions](../install/combining-platform-extensions-with-operating-system-versions.md) for how to achieve that in an INF.

 <table>
 <colgroup>